Mass Cultural Council logo

 LEGAL REQUIREMENTS

 This plan addresses the Agency’s desire to be an equitable and inclusive state agency and to embody principles of racial equity, inclusiveness, and diversity in its operations, programming, and grant making without diminishing the rights or opportunities of any individual or group.
 Notwithstanding any interpretation to the contrary of the language of the plan, nothing contained herein is meant or intended in any way to direct, mandate, suggest, or advise the Agency, its Council members, employees, or constituents to act in a manner inconsistent with the requirements of federal or state non-discrimination laws or other applicable laws or with the Agency’s status as an equal opportunity employer.
-The aim of this plan is to create and support the inclusion of Native American and Indigenous Peoples and tribal governments and related organizations serving Native American and Indigenous Peoples into all aspects of the Council’s activities but not to, in any way, promote the exclusion of any person or any exclusionary practice.
+The aim of this plan is to create and support the inclusion of Native American and Indigenous Peoples and Tribal governments and related organizations serving Native American and Indigenous Peoples into all aspects of the Council’s activities but not to, in any way, promote the exclusion of any person or any exclusionary practice.

 GLOSSARY